sm2302/a2-grp-r-getthat/README.md

  - These coordinates are then tabulated using tibbles.
  - Using the coordinates, the length of the chords is calculated by the **Distance between 2 points** equation.
  - The lengths obtained are then compared with the length of the side of the equilateral triangle from the table.
- - For this method, the probability of the length of the chords being longer than the side of the equilateral triangle will be around $1/3$ or $0.3$.

 **Method B (random radial points)** :